mbutler808/Sunyoung-Park-Rclass-project3/README.md

+# Sunyoung's Final Project for ZOOL 710

+This repository contains a dataset of direct measurements of 11 different morphological characteristics and aboveground biomass for 14 plant species found in urban greenspaces of Southern California.
+The main goal of this research is to identify relevant measurements of each plant species to biomass, and establish a non-destructive biomass indicator for each of the 14 plant species.

 # History

 2023-4-22 First release with Data and Code folders with materials for data cleaning and initial exploration.

+2023-4-24 Completed cleaning of Raw data and data dictionary, processing code and processed data

+2023-4-

 # Software requirements